MarkusJx/node-ms-passport/README.md

 // Trying to call any function which requires a hex string with
 // invalid data will throw an error try {
-    passwords.isEncrypted("data"); // 't' is no valid hex character } catch (e) {
+    await passwords.isEncrypted("data"); // 't' is no valid hex character } catch (e) {
     console.error(e);
     return;